Mike Avery: 2020–present: Fort Wayne FC

 On February 14, 2020, Avery was hired as the first head coach in Fort Wayne FC history.
 The National Premier Soccer League expansion club had previously agreed to terms with a coach "with past experience playing in the Premier League", but were unable to complete the deal due to visa issues.
 Avery had previously assisted the club during its open tryouts earlier that year.
 Before he took charge of a game, the 2020 NPSL season was canceled due to the COVID-19 pandemic, and on October 29 the club announced a move to USL League Two.
 Fort Wayne's inaugural match took place on May 9, 2021, ending in a 3–0 defeat against Oakland County FC.
 After opening the season winless in six games, Avery tallied his and the club's first victory on June 11 with a 3–1 win over Toledo Villa.
 Fort Wayne's inaugural season ended with a 1-8-5 record and an eighth-place finish in the Great Lakes Division.
 On August 31, the club announced that Avery signed a contract extension as head coach through the 2022 USL League Two season and also appointed him as sporting director.

+2024–present: Trine Thunder

+Avery was named as interim men's head coach for the Trine University Thunder on August 22, 2024.